How “Well-Meaning” Puppy Trainers Can Accidentally Lead You Down a Path of Overwhelm

 Socialization Does NOT Equal Exposure

-Let’s clear up a big misconception: socialization is not about exposing your puppy, or even your adolescent dog, to as many people, dogs, sounds, and surfaces as possible.
+Let’s clear up a big misconception: socialization is not about exposing your puppy (or even your adolescent dog) to as many people, dogs, sounds, and surfaces as possible.

 Proper socialization means helping them:

-• feel safe in new situations
+• Feel safe in new situations

-• build emotional resilience
+• Build emotional resilience and recovery skills

 That’s why we train FOR a situation, not IN the situation.